Losing fat whilst gaining muscle or “toning up” is a common goal. However, there are a few questions worth considering.

 Older individuals have greater difficulty gaining muscle mass due to decreased muscle signaling pathways and women due to hormonal factors.

-Individuals averaging less than the recommended 8 hours of sleep a night find it more difficult to lose body fat due to changes in hunger and stress hormones as well as decreases in exercise performance.
+Individuals averaging less than the recommended 8 hours of sleep a night find it more difficult to lose body fat.
+This is due to changes in hunger and stress hormones as well as decreases in exercise performance.

 Experienced lifters also have slower rates of muscle growth and fat loss in comparison to their counterparts with less experience.

-In a nutshell, achieving weight loss and muscle gain simultaneously will be easier to achieve if you are young, new to weight training, have a higher body fat percentage, have adequate sleep, and are a male.
+Achieving weight loss and muscle gain simultaneously will be easier to achieve if you are:

 The closer you are to your best potential physique, the harder it becomes to do both at the same time.